MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/app-from-azure-sql-database.md

 ## App environment and region

 The app you create with this method uses the [default environment](https://docs.microsoft.com/power-platform/admin/environments-overview#the-default-environment) for the tenant and deploys to the region of this environment.
 You can find the region of a deployed app or your tenant's default environment from the [admin center](https://docs.microsoft.com/power-platform/admin/regions-overview#how-do-i-find-out-where-my-app-is-deployed).
-To review all apps in a specific environment, go to [make.powerapps.com](https://make.powerapps.com), select the **Environment** from the ribbon and click **Apps** on the left.
+To review all apps in a specific environment, go to [make.powerapps.com](https://make.powerapps.com), select the **Environment** from the ribbon and then select **Apps** on the left.

 ## App IP addresses